• Skip to primary navigation

 Hodduk (호떡, Hotteok), pan-fried pancakes stuffed with a gooey cinnamon nut filling, have been on my list for quite a while and I am so happy to finally make these pastries at home.
 They are popular during the winter as a dessert or street food snack.

 Even though the dough has yeast, this particular recipe’s rise time isn’t long at all.
 After bringing together the dough, it sits at room temperature for about 20 minutes.
-I used active dry yeast, so I proofed it for about 10 minutes in the warm water before adding to the remaining ingredients.
+I used active dry yeast, so I soaked it for about 10 minutes in the warm water before adding to the remaining ingredients.

 The filling for the Hodduk filling can be prepared with either walnuts or pine nuts, but peanuts are also popular.
 Other traditional fillings include red beans and sweet potato.

 I placed a pile of filling into the center of a piece of flatten dough, then brought the edges up around it and sealed the dough tightly.
 I rolled it slightly to smooth, then flattened the dough again in the shape of a pancake.
-The Hodduk are lightly fried in the pan until puffed and golden on each side with a melted, gooey center.

 Other Dishes